andongni0723/Unity_Crossing/README.md

 # 📡 Tech Stack
 - **Unity**: Game development platform.
 - **Unity URP**: The rendering pipeline in Unity.
+- **Unity Post-Processing**: To render scene with vfx, like Bloom, Grain, Chromatic Aberration, Lens Distortion and Vignette.
 - **[DoTween](https://dotween.demigiant.com/)**: A plugin about animation engine for Unity